Model identification for ARMA time series through convolutional neural networks: Validation

-Accuracy is the first metric for performance of identifications.
-We examine the percentage of correct identifications and \acrfull{acr:mse}, which is the average of square of difference between classified orders and actual orders.
+The performance of model identification is evaluated in terms of accuracy and computational time.
+We examine the percentage of correct identifications and \acrfull{acr:mse}, which is the average of squared difference between classified orders and actual orders.
 A lower \acrshort{acr:mse} means that classified orders are more concentrated around actual values.
 These two measurements are usually positively correlated.
-Furthermore, confidence intervals of the percentage of correct identifications are estimated by assuming a binomial distribution.
-Computational time is the second metric.
+Furthermore, a 95\% confidence intervals of the percentage of correct identifications are estimated by assuming a binomial distribution.

-Since there is a separate CNN architecture for identification of AR and MA orders respectively, the architectures are eventually assembled together to evaluate each test suite.
-There are two configurations of such assembly.
-The first configuration is done by feeding the test suite to \acrshort{acr:cnnAR} and \acrshort{acr:cnnMA} independently.
-The layout is in Figure~\ref{fig:ArchitectureSeparate} and this configuration is denoted as CNN (Separate).
-The second configuration makes use of an ensemble of intermediate \acrshort{acr:cnnMA} that are produced during the progressive retraining in Section~\ref{SSec:Retraining}.
-The layout in Figure~\ref{fig:ArchitectureJoint} illustrates the mechanism where an appropriate \acrshort{acr:cnnMA} is chosen accordingly, conditional on the output of \acrshort{acr:cnnAR}.
-This configuration is denoted as CNN (Joint).

-For the completeness of our validation, we train another two separate \acrshort{acr:cnnAR} and \acrshort{acr:cnnMA} with \acrshort{acr:tstdist}, i.e. drawing the noise, $\eps$, in Section~\ref{SSec:CNNtraining} from a heavy-tailed distribution now.
-These two CNNs will also be tested against the two test suites in the same CNN (Separate) and CNN (Joint) configurations.
-Instead of repeating the process of selecting ResNet architecture and set of hyper-parameters, we utilize the same ResNet architecture and corresponding hyper-parameters that we have obtained in the steps earlier when we are working with \acrshort{acr:tsnorm}.

-Validation by AIC and BIC selection criteria is done by \emph{auto.arima} function in R. It is done in both stepwise and non-stepwise settings.
-We shall call the non-stepwise setting as full evaluation for ease of comparison.
-Stepwise algorithm is faster because fewer combinations of $p$ and $q$ are considered.
+Model identification by AIC and BIC selection criteria is done by \emph{auto.arima} function, in both \textit{step-wise} and \textit{non step-wise}, which we shall term as \textit{full} search.
+The step-wise algorithm is faster because fewer combinations of $p$ and $q$ are considered.
 A full evaluation produces better accuracy naturally because all combinations of $p$ and $q$ are considered, but this approach takes much longer.
-Parameters of auto.arima function are set such that unnecessary computations are avoided\footnote{Setting of some parameters of auto.arima function.
-Order of first-differencing is set to 0, seasonal is set to FALSE, stationary is set to TRUE and allowmean is set to FALSE since the inputs are stationary ARMA($p,q$) time series.}, which will maximize processing time without affecting identification accuracy.
+Parameters of the \emph{auto.arima} function are set such that unnecessary computations are avoided\footnote{Setting of some parameters of \emph{auto.arima} function.
+Order of first-differencing is set to 0, seasonal is set to FALSE, stationary is set to TRUE and allowmean is set to FALSE since the inputs are centred stationary ARMA($p,q$) time series.}, which will maximize processing time without affecting identification accuracy.